menu

 Overview

 Cayuga is a tiny village located in the state of New York.
 With a population of 470 people and just one neighborhood, Cayuga is the 897th largest community in New York.
-Much of the housing stock in Cayuga was built prior to World War II, making it one of the older and more historic villages in the country.
+Cayuga has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce